CMP Pistol Program

-Excellence In Competition (EIC) matches enable shooters to earn points towards being awarded the coveted Distinguished Pistol Badge or Distinguished CMP .22 Rimfire Pistol Badge.
 The prestigious Distinguished Badge program began more than 120 years ago when the U.S. Army awarded the first badge.
-In 1891, the program expanded to offer a Distinguished Rifleman Badge and a new Distinguished Pistol Shot Badge and in 2015, the CMP added the Distinguished CMP .22 Rimfire Pistol Badge.
-A list of upcoming EIC pistol matches can be found on Competition Tracker (EIC) service pistol matches.
+In 1891, the program expanded to offer a Distinguished Rifleman Badge and a new Distinguished Pistol Shot Badge, and in 2015, the CMP added the Distinguished CMP .22 Rimfire Pistol Badge.
+In 2022, CMP added the Distinguished Service Revolver Badge.
+Click here to view a list of upcoming EIC pistol matches.

 In each EIC match, the Top 10% of eligible non-distinguished shooters are awarded EIC (“leg”) points.
 Points are awarded on the basis of 6, 8 or 10 points per competition, depending upon the individual’s placement among the non-distinguished competitors in a match and the number of eligible non-distinguished competitors in the match.
 To be eligible for EIC credit points, a match must have at least 6 non-distinguished competitors and conform to the current edition of CMP Competitions Rules and Regulations.